iopebiel/iopebiel/README.md

 ## About me
 I'm a Developer in São Paulo, Brazil.
 Currently pursuing a Bachelor of Computer Science at IFSP (Instituto Federal de São Paulo).
 Dedicated to honing my craft, I thrive on the constant evolution of my skills in Technology and Software Development.

-I enjoy listening to music and staying updated on the latest news in the world of pop culture.
-However, when it's time to focus on development, I grab a cup of coffee, put on some music, and dive into my coding journey.  :)
+I enjoy listening to music and staying updated on the latest news in pop culture.
+However, when it's time to focus on development, I grab a coffee, put on some music, and dive into my coding journey.  :)

 ## Skills
 <table><tr><td valign="top" width="33%">